Jakarta International e-Prix Circuit: Layout

 The circuit has 18 corners.
 The circuit layout is inspired by the Kuda lumping horse and is driven clockwise.
 The circuit features a start/finish line straight of 600 m.
 Turn 1 is a wide right-hander with multiple choices of racing lines which generates ample overtaking opportunities, followed by two right-handers and two fast left-handers approaching the mall straight.
 The double left-right 90-degree turns after the mall straight is continued by a tricky and fast S-section, into a straight.
 The Turn 13 hairpin is the hardest braking zone in the track, followed by a right-left kink.
 Turn 16 has widening and banking on the outside line to accommodate the attack-mode activation zone.
 The lap ends with a fast left-hander and a sharp right-hander.
 Formula E driver Lucas di Grassi has described the track as, "having a good mixture of low, medium and high-speed corners and will test every aspect of car performance."

 Lap records

-The official race lap records at the Jakarta International e-Prix Circuit are listed as:
+The fastest official race lap records at the Jakarta International e-Prix Circuit are listed as: